trashtatur/modularWebcrawler/README.md

 collection!
 The instance variable itself can have any name.
 Its important where it gets its data from!

+The Custom settings import and declaration makes the spider able to work and not to be blocked by remote sites!
+So do that.

+The Spider does not have to be named "NAME".
+That is just an example!

 For further information look at the twitter module

 ## Documentation